MicrosoftDocs/powerquery-docs/powerquery-docs/connector-certification.md

   * If there's no set schema (for example, databases), the report needs to include a query for each "type" of table that the connector may handle.

 * Test account to your data source
-  * We'll use the test account to test and troubleshoot your connector.
+  * We use the test account to test and troubleshoot your connector.
   * Provide a test account that is persistent, so we can use the same account to certify any future updates.

 * Testing instructions